Bond investment 101

 Corporate Bonds: These bonds are issued by companies with relatively

 stable financial conditions and high credit ratings.
-They offer higher returns
+They offer higher

 but come with more credit risk than Treasury and Municipal bonds.